Catatonia (band): Post-dissolution (2002–present)

+Powell has gone on to write songs, including for Duffy, and from 2007 onwards has presented a Welsh language show on Radio Cymru.
+He also replaced drummer Stuart Cable from the Stereophonics, following his death, in the supergroup The Stand.
+They released a charity single in 2010 to fund construction of a statue of Welsh footballer Fred Keenor in Cardiff city centre.

-On 17 April 2020, during the COVID-19 pandemic, Matthews confirmed that Catatonia were aiming taking part in a #timslisteningparty for International Velvet.
+On 17 April 2020, during the COVID-19 pandemic, Matthews confirmed that Catatonia were aiming to take part in a #timslisteningparty for International Velvet.
 A date was announced, but postponed due to an unspecified problem with either Matthews' or Roberts's internet connection.
-The party remained on timstwitterlisteningparty.com as an upcoming event until the autumn of 2020, when all reference to it was eventually removed.
-In the interim, the account @catatoniamusic appeared on Twitter, which appeared to be the band gauging the public’s level of interest in them, though it was never confirmed whether any of the band was responsible for its creation.
-Again, in the autumn of 2020, the account was deleted, dashing hopes of a Catatonia reunion at this time.
+The party remained on timstwitterlisteningparty.com as an upcoming event until the autumn of 2020, when all reference to it was removed.
+Matthews did appear as a guest on Tim Burgess' Listening Party radio show on Absolute Radio in 2023, where the album was played in its entirety, marking its 25th anniversary.

+On 3 June 2023, Matthews announced on Twitter that a new retrospective collection of music titled Make Hay Not War: The Blanco Y Negro Years would be released by Cherry Red Records.

 Side projects and collaborations

 While working on International Velvet, Matthews was approached by Tommy Scott of the Liverpool-based band Space to perform on the single duet "The Ballad of Tom Jones".
 They had met while on tour two years prior and had kept in touch.
 She joined them on tour for several dates to sing the duet live.
 Matthews said of the song, "It's great.
 I feel like Nancy Sinatra because it's a superb ballad."
 She went on to duet with Tom Jones on a single for his album Reload.
 It was a cover of the song "Baby, It's Cold Outside", which was released as a Christmas single in 1999.
 She was credited as "Cerys from Catatonia".